 Consumers aren’t taking this investment lightly.
 Before committing to a holiday, travellers are spending a lot of time – on average 45 days – thoroughly researching different destinations across 38 different websites before booking.

 So how can travel brands capture today’s demanding and meticulous consumer?
-By applying micro-moments to their content strategy.
+By applying micro-moments to their travel copywriting.

 What are micro-moments